Analysis

 In it for the long-haul

-From an investor and private funds manager perspective, while infrastructure does offer protection against downside risks, there will be points in the cycle when wider macro-economic and geopolitical trends impact deployment and fundraising opportunities.
+From an investor and private funds manager perspective, while infrastructure does offer protection against downside risks, there will be points in the cycle when wider macro-economic and geopolitical and even infrastructure trends impact deployment and fundraising opportunities.

 Interest rate dislocation during the last 36 months, for example, has taken a toll on infrastructure fundraising, which has declined for the last three years, falling to a decade low in 2024.